milgra/vmp/MANUAL.md

 ## 2. The Main Interface

-Visual Music Player's main user interface has four main parts :
+Visual Music Player's main user interface has five main parts :

 - The toolbar
 - The library browser
 - The search/filter bar
 - The visualizer overlays
+- The context menu

 ## 3. The toolbar